PonkeDanker/travandromalgbti/content/news/2023-calendar.md

 summary = "The annual LGBTI+ Traveller & Roma Calendar has been just published."
 +++

-This 2023 calendar has been printed for Traveller & Roma organisations and families to welcome LGBT+ members of their community, and for LGBT+ organisations and families to be supportive and inclusive of LGBT+ Traveller & Roma.
+This 2023 calendar has been printed for Traveller & Roma organisations and families to welcome LGBTI+ members of their community, and for LGBTI+ organisations and families to be supportive and inclusive of LGBTI+ Traveller & Roma.
 Please share and promote widely!

 <div class="narrow-side-column">